Many woody plants and shrubs are affected by crown gall. Here’s how to control it without using toxic sprays.

 The bacteria responsible for crown gall can persist in the soil for many years and are released when galls become saturated with moisture or as older galls decompose.
 Susceptible plants are infected through fresh wounds or abrasions, many of which are a result of pruning, freeze injury, soil insects, cultivation and other factors that may damage plants.
 Nursery stock is often infected through grafting and budding scars.

-Tip: To control crown gall in roses, remove the infested plant and prune out gall tissue.
-Soak the entire root system and cut surfaces for 15 minutes in a solution of 2 level Tbsp of Fire Blight Spray per 2-1/2 gallons of water.
+Tip: To get rid of crown gall on roses, remove the infested plant and prune out gall tissue.
+Soak the entire root system and damaged areas for 15 minutes in a solution of 2 level Tbsp of Actinovate per 2-1/2 gallons of water.
 Replant in healthy soil, and apply 1/2 Tbsp per 2-1/2 gallons of water as a foliar spray at weekly intervals.

 Photo Credit: The University of Georgia College of Agricultural and Environmental Sciences